oscaribv/pyaneti/README.md

 ## __Power of pyaneti__

-* Multiple independent Marcov chains to sample the space parameters.
+* Multiple independent Markov chains to sample the parameter space.
 * Easy-to-use: it runs by providing only one input_fit.py file.
 * Parallel computing with OpenMP.
 * Automatic creation of posteriors, correlations, and ready-to-publish plots.